-Regular Monitoring of Threats
+Regular Monitoring of threats

 The Foundation regularly monitors and reacts to news of its Laureates being threatened.
-In many cases, we work with the Laureate in question to formulate an effective response.
+In many cases, we work with the affected Laureate to formulate an effective response.
 Over the past years, we have written to government authorities, published press releases, gathered signatures and issued joint statements initiated by or in support of Laureates.

 The Foundation provides security grants as strategic support for threatened Laureates whose life, liberty or health is in danger, in order to ensure their physical and psychological safety.
 Past security grants have been provided for funding bodyguards’ salaries, legal fees, or for the temporary relocation of our Laureates when they have been under threat in their home countries.